Token Reward Metrics

 Reward ratio = (30-x)/10, if effective satellite number is between 20 to 30.

-New Reward Ratio Since Approval of GIP6:
+New Reward Ratio Since Approval of GIP6 on April 7, 2025:

 Based on discussions within the GEODNET community regarding GIP6, North America has significantly fewer satellite views compared to the rest of the world.
 As a result, it is unfair to use a single or high satellite count as a factor in the RRR (Rolling Reward Rate) calculation for GEODNET stations.
 After considering all relevant factors, the reward ratio has been be adjusted globally for all stations upon the approval of GIP6 as follows: Reward ratio = 100%, if effective satellite number ≥ 29;